chr0n1x/singularity_dsl/README.md

 ```

 The `Echo` task does a couple of things.
 Take a look at the [ShellTask class](https://github.com/behance/singularity_dsl/blob/master/lib/singularity_dsl/tasks/shell_task.rb).
-So all this is doing is setting the shell command in the parent class to `echo "hello"` & then calling it.
+All `Echo` is doing is setting the shell command in the parent class to `echo "hello"` & then calling it.
 Nothing special here, but you can hopefully see that this opens up a lot of possibilities.

 ### Builtin Tasks